jjanus12/oad_hol/lab01.md

 ### Networking Components

-You will be using these networking components in the following exercise:
+You will be using these networking components in the following two exercises:

 **Virtual Cloud Network VCN**: A virtual, private network that you set up in Oracle data centers.
 It closely resembles a traditional network, with firewall rules and specific types of communication gateways that you can choose to use.